icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/cuda-workstation.md

 Install the package for your distribuition and architecture from [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads)

-## Install SiftGPU library and its dependancies
+## Install SiftGPU library and its dependencies

 -   get SiftGPU from [SiftGPU
     website](http://cs.unc.edu/~ccwu/siftgpu/)